paulshuker/textangle.nvim/README.md

 ## Advanced Configuration

 You can call setup multiple times.
 Each time it is called, all previous options are forgotten.
 This way you can change the paragraph settings at any time.

-### Change with file type
+### Change settings with file type

-You can have different options depending on the file.
+If you just need to change the line_width based on file type, set max_line_length in a .editorconfig file in your working directory with textangle linewidth set to -1 (default).

+But, if you need finer tuning like hyphenation, use auto commands in your neovim config.
 For example,

 ```lua
 -- Python files.